The Habit of Bible Study

 Apparently he hid God's word in his heart that he might not sin against him.
 He had memorized it, and of course it was helpful.
 Probably that he's the one who inspired it and wrote it too.
 That was helpful.
 But that's what he says.

-Man does not live by bread alone, but by every word that proceeds from the mouth of God.
+Matthew 4:4 (NIV) Jesus answered, “It is written: ‘Man shall not live on bread alone, but on every word that comes from the mouth of God.’”
 And so God's word is to be like food for our souls.
 And we're to have this habit that helps us work out what God's working in.
 I've been saying this.
 Here's what Paul told the church at Philippi in Philippians chapter two.

 How are we going to work it out if we don't let him work it in?
 So we got to get it in, and then he works it out in us.
 And he gives us these two benefits.
 To will.
 In other words, he gives us a new willpower, right?

 And to act.
-He gives us a new due power, a new, new obedience, a new heart.
+He gives us a new due power, a new obedience, a new heart.
 So, to will and to act in order to fulfill his good purpose.
 To work out what he's working in.
 Now, when I hear the phrase work out, it reminds me of the gym working out.

 And for years, I always thought when you worked out, you were building muscles.
 Then I found out as I read some medical science behind it, I found out that working out actually tears down your muscles.
 Did you know that medical science teaches us this, that working out does not actually build muscle.
 It breaks it down.
 When you lift weights, you put stress on your muscles, creating tiny tears in the fibers.

 And at first the muscle is actually weaker.
-In fact, they.
-They tell you when you're working out to work to muscle exhaustion, so you can't lift another one.
+In fact, they tell you when you're working out to work to muscle exhaustion, so you can't lift another one.
 And that's how you know when you walk out of there and you can't lift your arms.
 You've had a good workout.

 And so what builds your muscles?
 Well, according to the miracle of God's design for the human body, it's during rest and recovery.
-It's actually the body repairs those fibers, making them thicker and stronger than before, so it can handle the stress that you apparently are going to start putting on.
+It's actually the body that repairs those fibers, making them thicker and stronger than before, so it can handle the stress that you apparently are going to start putting on.
 The body's like, okay, if you're going to do that, we're going to build up.
 And so I start thinking about that, that when you study God's word, it's often like that.

 You got to yield it to the Lord.
 You got to bring it to the cross because it's during rest.
 It's during the time when you're allowing rest and sleep and you're allowing the nourishment of a good diet.
 That's what builds up your spiritual muscles.
 But often he has to tear down our old ways of thinking.